openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The form *super.identifier* refers to the field named *identifier* of the current object, while such current object is viewed as an instance of the superclass of the current class).

-The form *T.super.identifier* refers to the field named *identifier* of the lexically enclosing instance corresponding to *T*, while such instance is viewed as an instance of the superclass of  *T*.

 The forms that use the keyword ``super`` are valid only in: